 A Standard Threshold Shift is a detectable change in hearing as compared to the baseline audiogram.
 The American Occupational Safety and Health Administration (OSHA) defines a change as an average shift of 10dB or more at 2000, 3000, and 4000 Hz in either ear.
 If a shift is identified, follow-up actions are required by both the employer and employee.
 The employer is obligated to inform the employee within 21 days of the determination of a hearing shift and refer them to an audiologist for follow-up testing and possibly treatment.
 Employees – who should already be wearing proper hearing protection – may require another work environment noise assessment and/or updated hearing protection recommendations.
 Additionally, this may be a good opportunity to revisit the proper insertion and placement of various hearing protectors.

 Today, SHOEBOX Audiometry is changing how many of our customers administer their hearing conservation programs.
-Our systems are easy-to-use, lightweight and portable.
+Our systems are easy to use, lightweight and portable.
 Thanks to our integrated noise monitoring capabilities, SHOEBOX helps you produce accurate results even when testing is done outside of a sound booth (in a reasonably quiet environment).
 Best of all, it can be used to automate baseline shift detections, taking away any guesswork.
 And our cloud-based web portal for accessing, managing, analyzing, and reporting employee data in an online environment is helping more customers move to a paperless solution.
-If you have questions about how we can help streamline your hearing conservation efforts, click here to contact us.
+If you have questions about how we can help streamline your hearing conservation efforts, contact us using the form below.